 This seminar course focuses on key studies conducted on the psychology of homicide.
 We will review various types of homicide, including fratricide, infanticide, serial homicide, suicide, and parricide.
 We will explore demographic information of both victims and perpetrators and will examine circumstances that precede homicides such as partner violence, sexual jealousy, same-sex conflicts over status and reputation, stalking, and fatal attraction.
 Prerequisites PSY 205 & PSY 208.
-Offered Term 2.
+Not offered in 2024-25.